SilenLoc/vanity/README.md

 # easyreading
 ___

-This repository should be the starting point for a way of making digital text more accessible to humans with neurodivergent conditons, NDs.
+This repository should be the starting point for a way of incorperating ideas into a application.
 ___
 ## ways to contribute